 - Signature Form: Upon submission of your online application you must print out, sign, and email this form (the very last page of your online application before submission) to the Fulbright Program Coordinator () in order to include in your file.

-All candidates are requested to submit a digital portfolio and one paper copy of their Embark application to the Fulbright Foundation, 6 Vassilissis Sofias str., 10674 Athens, (attn: Greek Program Coordinator) within 7 days of their Embark application submission.
+- All candidates are requested to submit a digital portfolio and one hard copy (paper copy or printout) of their completed Embark application to the Fulbright Foundation, 6 Vassilissis Sofias, 10674 Athens, (attn: Greek Program Coordinator) within 7 days of its electronic submission.

 Visual Artists: 10 digital images inc. title, size, and medium of images

 Fiction: 10 pages

 Drama: 10 pages of dialogue and 1 page synopsis of play